 Even with fees, ATMs are usually the cheapest option for getting cash.
-When you use an ATM, your bank should exchange the money at the interbank rate, which is much better than the rate you would have gotten exchanging the currency at home, ordering the currency from a currency exchange website, or exchanging cash at exchange booths.
+When you use an ATM, your bank should exchange the money at the interbank rate, which is much better than the rate you would have been able to exchange the currency at home, ordering the currency from a currency exchange website or exchanging cash at exchange booths.
 Most stores and restaurants also accept credit cards, and again the money is exchanged at the interbank rate.

-If you have multiple ATM cards, you should check to see which one has the smallest fees.
-Even if you just have one ATM card, check to see whether it is a percentage fee or a per transaction fee.
+If you have multiple ATM cards, you should check to see which one has the lowest fees.
+Even if you have one ATM card, check to see if it is a percentage fee or a transaction fee.
 This will help you determine how much to withdraw per ATM visit.

-Bank ATMs are usually very safe to use.
+Bank ATMs are usually very safe to use in Europe.
 However, there is a trick you should be aware of.
 Some ATMs, including those of big banks, use a very shady tactic to make some extra money from you.
 After you enter the amount of money you want to withdraw, using the local currency, a new message pops up that looks something like this:

 Or something else to that effect.
 Sometimes they instead just offer you the option to select the amount you want to withdraw in your home currency.

 In any case, do not accept.
 This is just a sneaky way for the banks to add a 2-3% commission onto your ATM transaction.
 If you simply enter the amount you want to withdraw in the local currency, the money will be exchanged at the interbank exchange rate, which is the best rate possible.